Saundarya Lahari: History

-The remaining verses, that is, 42–100 are composed by Adi Shankara himself, which mainly focuses on the appearance of the Goddess.
-All the 100 verses are collectively known as 'Soundarya Lahari'.
+Significance for Tantra

-The Soundarya Lahari is not only a poem.
-It is a tantra textbook, giving instructions on Puja and offerings, many yantra, almost one to each shloka; describing the tantra technique of performing devotion connected to each specific shloka; and details the results ensuing therefrom.
+The Saundarya Lahari is not only a collection of holy hymns, but also a Tantra textbook, giving instructions on puja, Sri-Yantra, and worshiping methods, 100 different hymns, 100 different yantra, almost one to each shloka; it describes the appropriate tantra method of performing devotion connected to each specific shloka; and details the results ensuring therefrom.
 There are many interpretations and commentaries but best of these are arguably those that provide word-to-word translations, as also the yantra, the devotion to be performed and the results of the devotion.

-Verses 42–100 are more straightforward; they describe the physical beauty of the Goddess and are sometimes referred to as the Soundarya Lahari itself.

-Many scholars, however, refer to the entire text with one name, namely, Soundarya Lahari.

-Concept of Kundalini
+Concept of kundalini

 First 41 verses cover the detailed account of internal worship of the Mother.
 It consists of systematic exposition of the concept of kundalini, Sri Chakra, mantra (verses 32, 33).
 This depicts the Supreme Reality as non-dual but with a distinction between Shiva and Shakti, the power holder and Power, Being and Will.
 The Power, that is, the Mother or Maha Tripura Sundari, becomes the dominant factor and the power holder or Shiva becomes a substratum.
 The first verse itself clearly describes this idea.
 "United with Shakti, Shiva is endowed with power to create; or otherwise, he is incapable of even a movement."
 The same idea is brought out in verse 24, "Brahma creates the universe, Vishnu sustains, Rudra destroys, and Maheshwar absorbs every thing and assimilates into Sadashiva.
 On receiving mandate from thy creeper like brows, Sadasiva restores everything into activity as in the previous cycle."
 Such prominence of the Mother can be seen in verses 34 and 35 also.